Singapore city's sunset view with a beautiful river in front.

 • A gourmet meal served via Singapore Flyer Sky Dining is one of the finest dining experiences in the city featuring stunning skyline views.

-• Flight Bar & Lounge is a nice place to grab some cocktails and chill before or after your ride.
+• Flight Bar & Lounge is a nice place to grab cocktails and chill before or after your ride.

 • Marina Bay offers many dining options.